cubee-cb/linux-vr-compat/README.md

 ### WlxOverlay-S
 - Once all the dependencies were installed, no issues.

+### OpenComposite
+- Once all the dependencies were installed, no issues.
+- Somehow building this and then not even using it managed to fix COMPOUND and break Half-Life: Alyx in the opposite direction.

+### XRizer
+- I forget the specifics.
+It seemed to build, but I'm not sure how to actually use it.

 ### Envision WMR Setup with the HP VR1000 HMD
 - Using Envision DNF Package. (formerly AppImage)